onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 * one where low tension truth backbones persist,
 * one where high tension illusions dominate.

-Q127 asks how to detect which regime a given ecosystem belongs to, using only observables available in `M_synth_reg`.
+Q127 asks how to detect which regime a given ecosystem belongs to, using only observables available in `M_synth_reg` and encodings that respect the TU charters.

 ---

 ## 6. Falsifiability and discriminating experiments

 This block specifies experiments that can falsify particular Q127 encodings at the effective layer.

+All experiments in this section are understood as applying to a specific encoding version.
+If falsification conditions are met, that encoding version must be recorded as failed, and any replacement must be given a new identifier.
+Parameters may not be silently adjusted in response to negative results.

 ### Experiment 1: Hidden anchor synthetic ensemble